 Say you were moving the Z Grill around while the RTD probe was still warm, or more likely, you clipped it with a cooking utensil.
 That could cause the RTD probe to fail, leading to the Er1 error code.

 Er2: Incorrect Startup Setting/Potential Control Panel Failure

-As shown in the Z Grills video above within the introduction above, hopefully, if you are seeing the Er2 error code, its simply because your temperature dial was set to a temperature before the power switch was turned on.
+As shown in the Z Grills video above within the introduction, hopefully, if you are seeing the Er2 error code, its simply because your temperature dial was set to a temperature before the power switch was turned on.

 My Final Thoughts On Z Grills Error Codes…